In theory, losing body fat and building your perfect physique shouldn’t be complicated…

 From a fat-loss perspective, it’s hard to say whether there’s really ‘good’ and ‘bad’ foods.

-There are however, ‘good’ and ‘bad’ balance.
+There is however, ‘good’ and ‘bad’ balance.

 And whilst everything on this list is a great nutrition choice in moderation?
-They can all easily be over consumed, and cause your weight loss to stall.
+They can all easily be over consumed and cause your weight loss to stall.

 Eat whole foods, listen to your hunger and fullness cues, and practices sensible portion control.

-That way you can put yourself in the best possible position for weight-loss, and reduce the chance of you scratching your head at the lack of progress, when all you’ve been doing is eating ‘healthy’.
+That way you can put yourself in the best possible position for weight-loss, and reduce the chance of you scratching your head at the lack of progress when all you’ve been doing is eating ‘healthy’.

 Getting your head around what to eat, when to eat, how much to eat and when it’s OK to have treats (and what kind) can be very confusing.

 Believe us when we say we completely understand how difficult weight loss can be.
-The Luke Bremner Fitness team have worked with hundreds of clients who initially found weight loss difficult challenging, as you may be now.
+The Luke Bremner Fitness team have worked with hundreds of clients who initially found weight loss challenging, as you may be now.

 If you are currently struggling to lose weight and are unsure where you’re going wrong, perhaps we can help.
 Our professional team provide both in-person personal training which you can read about here and online personal training which you can read about here